 Anthrax cases are rare in indigenous personnel, and pose a slight risk to U.S. personnel.
 Anthrax is a naturally occurring infection; cutaneous anthrax is transmitted by direct contact with infected animals or carcasses, including hides.
 Eating undercooked infected meat may result in contracting gastrointestinal anthrax.
 Pulmonary anthrax is contracted through inhalation of spores and is extremely rare.
+Mitigation

-Mitigation measures included consuming approved food sources, proper food preparation and cooking temperatures, avoidance of animals and farms, dust abatement when working in these areas, vaccinations, and proper PPE for personnel working with animals.
+Page 16 of 24 Reviewed by USCENTCOM CCSG (25 May 2022) Final Approval Date (15 August 2022) measures included consuming approved food sources, proper food preparation and cooking temperatures, avoidance of animals and farms, dust abatement when working in these areas, vaccinations, and proper PPE for personnel working with animals.